-(13) On her deathbed, this woman claimed that her televised 1995 baptism by Flip Benham of Operation Rescue was done in exchange for cash payments.
+(18) On her deathbed, this woman claimed that her renouncing of longtime romantic companion Connie Gonzalez and her televised 1995 baptism by Flip Benham of Operation Rescue were done in exchange for cash payments.
 This woman was referred to attorneys Sarah Weddington and Linda Coffee as a test case after failing to claim a rape exception.
 For the point, name this plaintiff in a 1973 Supreme Court case against Dallas County district attorney Henry Wade that established a constitutional right to abortion.